 Everyone is different, and there is not a one-size-fits-all approach to choosing a weight loss programme.
 It ultimately depends on what suits your individual needs and what fits into your lifestyle.
 Some people want rigid rules and a quick fix, whereas others like more flexibility and a long-term lifestyle change.

 This guide compares two of the most popular weight loss programmes; Weight Watchers® (WW) and Slimming World® (SW).
 Comparisons to the Second Nature programme are included.
-Second Nature is a 3-month online programme that helps you to lose weight and make sustainable lifestyle changes.
+Second Nature, previously called Our Path, is an online programme that helps you to lose weight and make sustainable lifestyle changes.

 We spoke to two Second Nature members, who have all previously tried Weight Watchers® and Slimming World®, to get an idea of how they compare from the point of view of a user.